 - In the Customize the Ribbon list, click on the tab you wish your tab to show up after in the ribbon bar.
 So if you want your new tab to appear between Home and Layout, click on (but do not uncheck) Home.

-- Click the New Tab button below the list of tabs.
+- Click the New Tab button below the list.

 - A new tab called New Tab (Custom) is added to the list of tabs in the Customize the Ribbon list, directly after the Home tab.
 Select this new tab.

-- The new tab has one default group added to it, called New Group (Custom).
-Click the Rename button to rename this group.
+- The new tab has one default group, called New Group (Custom).
+Click on this group and then click the Rename button to rename it.
 For example, you can name this group "Map" and add to it all of the map types that you use.

 - Now, you can add the commands you want to display in this tab.
-Under the Choose commands from list, select All Tabs from the Choose commands from dropdown list.
+Select All Tabs from the Choose commands from dropdown list.

 - To add another group to your layer, click the New Group button below the Customize the Ribbon list.